UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Gas South Rate Structures

-Gas South differentiates itself by frequently offering “bridge” rates or introductory offers that can look very attractive at first glance.
-They also heavily market their “OnePrice Plan,” which flattens your bill into a predictable monthly amount.
-For standard fixed plans, their rates are competitive, but you must keep an eye on the expiration date to avoid auto-renewing into a higher variable rate.
+Gas South frequently differentiates itself by offering “bridge” rates or temporary introductory offers that look incredibly attractive at first glance.
+They also heavily market their “OnePrice Plan,” which flattens your usage into a predictable monthly amount to eliminate seasonal surprises.
+For standard fixed plans, their per-therm rates are highly competitive, but you must keep a close eye on the expiration date to avoid auto-renewing into a costly variable rate.

 Gas South Plans